Phantom Edges in the Problem Hamiltonian: A Method for Increasing Performance and Graph Visibility for QAOA: Abstract

 \section{Abstract}

-The Quantum Approximate Optimization Algorithm (QAOA) is a variational quantum algorithm designed to solve combinatorial optimization problems.
-However, a key limitation of QAOA is that it is a ``local algorithm," meaning it can only optimize over local properties of the graph for finite circuit depths.
-In this work, we present a new QAOA ansatz that introduces only one additional parameter to the standard ansatz---regardless of system size---allowing QAOA to ``see'' more of the graph at a given depth $p$.
+The Quantum Approximate Optimization Algorithm (QAOA) is a variational quantum algorithm that can be used to approximately solve combinatorial optimization problems.
+However, a major limitation of QAOA is that it is a ``local" algorithm for finite circuit depths, meaning it can only optimize over local properties of the graph.
+In this paper, we present Phantom-QAOA, a new QAOA ansatz that introduces only one additional parameter to the standard ansatz---regardless of system size---allowing QAOA to ``see'' more of the graph at a given depth $p$.
 We achieve this by modifying the target graph to include additional $\alpha$-weighted edges, with $\alpha$ serving as a tunable parameter.
-This modified graph is then used to construct the phase operator and allows QAOA to explore a wider range of the graph's features for a smaller $p$.
+This modified graph is then used to construct the phase operator and allows QAOA to explore a wider range of the graph's features.
 We derive a general formula for our new ansatz at $p=1$ and analytically show an improvement in the approximation ratio for cycle graphs.
 We also provide numerical experiments that demonstrate significant improvements in the approximation ratio for the Max-Cut problem over the standard QAOA ansatz for $p=1$ and $p=2$ on random regular graphs up to 16 nodes.